ramalho/drawtree/README.md

 # Draw tree diagrams

-This repository contains two *very different* scripts to produce hierarchical tree diagrams like this one:
+This repository contains two *very different* scripts to make hierarchical tree diagrams like this one:

 ```
 $ ./classtree.py collections.abc.Container